Nonequilibrium thermodynamics as a symplecto-contact reduction and relative information entropy: Phase transition, Maxwell construction and graph selector

 \begin{defn}[Maxwell adjustment] Denote by $R_{\CF;\CS}^{\text{\rm mx}}$ the above adjustment performed on the Legendrian submanifold $R_{\CF;\CS}$ the Maxwell adjustment of the thermodynamic equilibrium.
 We denote by $R_{\CF;\CS}^{\text{\rm mx}}$ the Maxwell adjustment. \end{defn} (See \cite[Section 3 \& 4]{oh:Lag-spectral} for detailed construction of the general Maxwell adjustment and its explanation in general, and Appendix \ref{sec:maxwell-adjustment} for a summary.)

-\begin{rem} \begin{enumerate} \item The certain jump of the volume $V = \frac{\del f_T}{\del P}$ at the Maxwell pressure $P = P_{\text{\rm mx}}$ maintaining continuity of the potential $\Upsilon = H - TS = U + PV -TS$ across the pressure has the following thermodynamic interpretation.
+\begin{rem} \begin{enumerate} \item The sudden jump of the volume $V = \frac{\del f_T}{\del P}$ at the Maxwell pressure $P = P_{\text{\rm mx}}$ maintaining continuity of the potential $\Upsilon = H - TS = U + PV -TS$ across the pressure has the following thermodynamic interpretation.
 The state whose pressure is above that of the equilibrium $R_{\CF;\CS}$ describes a liquid while that below the Maxwell pressure describes vapour.
 Maxwell \cite{maxwell:construction} himself described his construction of replacing the middle sinusoidal part by the horizontal straight line in Figure \ref{fig:graph4} by saying \emph{``......
 Since the temperature has been constant throughout, no heat can have been transformed into work.
 Now the heat transformed into work is represented by the excess of the area FDE over BCD.
 Hence the condition which determines the maximum pressure of the vapour at given temperature is that the line BF cuts off equal areas from the curve above and below.''} \item It is worthwhile to point out that the Maxwell construction is the simplest scenario for which existence of such a continuous single-valued selector can be directly established by simple integration.
-In the more complex system, establishing existence of such a single-valued selector is a nontrivial problem in general, as illustrated by \cite{oh:jdg}: The proof of existence of such a single-valued selector involves either the Floer theory or the stable Morse theory in symplectic geometry. \item We would like to emphasize that the $C^0$-holonomicity depends on the choice of \emph{preferred variables}.
-For example, van der Waals model equilibrium $R_{\CF;\CS}$ considered above can be checked to be holonomic with respect to the original variable $(U,V)$ used in the entropy representation for which the entropy $S$ is the the relevant thermodynamic potential, instead of the Gibbs free energy.
-(See Proposition \ref{prop:S(U,V)}.
-We also refer readers to the discussion for the van der Waals model around Equations (72)--(75) of \cite{bravetti:contact-thermo}.) \end{enumerate} \end{rem}
+In the more complex system, establishing existence of such a single-valued selector is a nontrivial problem in general, as illustrated by \cite{oh:jdg}: The proof of existence of such a single-valued selector involves either the Floer theory or the stable Morse theory in symplectic geometry. \end{enumerate} \end{rem}